-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. $\,$

-Filed by th e Registrant ⊠ Filed by a l Party other than the Registrant □ Chec k the appropriate box: Prelir minary Proxy Statement Confi idential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) × Defin nitive Proxy Statement Defin nitive Additional Materials Solici iting Material under §240.14a-12 Oxford Industries, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payn nent o f Filing Fee (Check the appropriate box): × No fee required.
-Fee c omputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11: (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid previously with preliminary materials.
+Filed Filed by the Registrant 🗷 Filed Filed by a Party other than the Registrant □ Che ck the appropriate box: Preli minary Proxy Statement Conf idential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) × Defir nitive Proxy Statement Defir nitive Additional Materials Solic iting Material under §240.14a-12 Oxford Industries, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payr ment c of Filing Fee (Check the appropriate box): × No fe ee required. computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: ☐ Fee paid previously with preliminary materials.
 Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party:
+(1) Amount Previously Paid:

+(2) Form, Schedule or Registration Statement No.:

+(3) Filing Party: -

+(4) Date Filed: -

+-

-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD JUNE 17, 2015
+NOTICE OF 2016 ANNUAL MEETING OF SHAREHOLDERS TO BE HELD JUNE 15, 2016

-Notice is hereby given that the 2015 annual meeting of shareholders of Oxford Industries, Inc. will be held on Wednesday, June 17, 2015 at 3:00 p.m., local time, at The Fifth Floor Conference Center at 999 Peachtree Street, N.E., Atlanta, Georgia 30309.
+Notice is hereby given that the 2016 annual meeting of shareholders of Oxford Industries, Inc. will be held on Wednesday, June 15, 2016 at 3:00 p.m., local time, at The Fifth Floor Conference Center at 999 Peachtree Street, N.E., Atlanta, Georgia 30309.
 The purposes of the meeting are to:

-- (1) Elect three directors nominated by our Board and named in the accompanying proxy statement to serve for a term of three years and until their respective successors are elected and qualified; - (2) Approve the selection of Ernst & Young LLP to serve as our independent registered public accounting firm for fiscal 2015; - (3) Hold an advisory, non-binding vote to approve executive compensation; and - (4) Transact any other business that properly comes before the annual meeting or any adjournment or postponement of the annual meeting.
+- (1) Elect four directors nominated by our Board and named in the accompanying proxy statement to serve for a term of three years and until their respective successors are elected and qualified; - (2) Approve the selection of Ernst & Young LLP to serve as our independent registered public accounting firm for fiscal 2016; - (3) Hold an advisory, non-binding vote to approve executive compensation; and - (4) Transact any other business that properly comes before the annual meeting or any adjournment or postponement of the annual meeting.

-Shareholders of record as of the close of business on April 17, 2015 will be entitled to notice of and to vote at the annual meeting or at any adjournment or postponement of the annual meeting.
-This notice and the accompanying proxy statement are being mailed to shareholders beginning on or about May 15, 2015.
+Shareholders of record as of the close of business on April 15, 2016 will be entitled to notice of and to vote at the annual meeting or at any adjournment or postponement of the annual meeting.